What can I do with a degree in Communication Sciences & Disorders?

 Examples of positions students have taken instead of going to graduate school

-- Behavioral therapist for children with autism
+- Behavioral therapist for children on the autism spectrum.

 - Working with adults with intellectual disabilities.
 Example positions: job coach; housing support staff (in community residences, for example); or classroom support staff (e.g., in Wood Lane school)